 Many people try to defend themselves from bookmaking charges by arguing that they didn’t actually serve as a bookie -and in the process end up incriminating themselves by stating exactly what activities they did, such as offering credit to people placing bets.
 That is why anyone accused of bookmaking should contact a San Diego gambling defense lawyer as soon as possible without speaking to the police.

 Gambling Fraud Charges

-When it comes to charges against fortune tellers, the prosecution must show that the defendant did not believe in his own powers of foresight and was not operating his business for entertainment purposes -in other words, that he willfully deceived his customers.
+When it comes to successfully pressing charges against fortune tellers, the prosecution must show that the defendant did not believe in his own powers of foresight and was not operating his business for entertainment purposes -in other words, that he willfully deceived his customers.
 Again, this can be a very high standard to prove, which is why these types of charges are rare.

-If you have been accused of any type of crime related to gambling, a San Diego white collar crime attorney like Peter M. Liss can help.Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.
+If you have been accused of any type of crime related to gambling, including acting as a bookie or participating in a crooked game, Peter M. Liss can help.Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Creative Commons Image by Matthew Powell